Oxalates And Hormonal Health: The Role Of Antioxidants

 Adequate hydration is one cornerstone of managing oxalate levels.
 Increasing water intake helps dilute urine, reducing the risk of calcium oxalate crystallization and promoting kidney health.
 Proper hydration can assist in filtering out excessive oxalate load, ensuring they are excreted rather than accumulated.

-See also Oxalates And Hormonal Health: The Impact On Sleep
+See also Oxalates And Hormonal Health: How To Manage Fluctuations

 Regular Physical Activity